Bigmoco/TMDBase/README.md

 https://archive.org/download/tmdbase-1

 If manually installing(not on a PC), use the stock OpenWizard, I could never figure out the Backup addon.
-You can figure it out the rest.
+You can figure out the rest.

 Let me know if there are any problems.